 Census: 10 million people born outside UK now living in England and Wales

-Figures showed there had been a 576% increase in residents who were born in Romania.
+Figures showed there had been a 576 per cent increase in residents who were born in Romania

 The number of people living in England and Wales who were born outside the UK has risen to 10 million, driven by a huge increase in Romanians, new census data has shown.